Chart Color Schemes

 Mascot lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for Mascot, and new addresses validated by AreaSearch, the suburb's estimated population is around 23,051 as of Nov 2025.
-This reflects an increase of 1,460 people (6.8%) since the 2021 Census, which reported a population of 21,591 people.
-The change is inferred from the resident population of 23,029, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024, and an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,914 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Mascot's 6.8% growth since the 2021 census exceeded the SA3 area (6.6%), along with the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 76.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the Mascot statistical area's population is estimated at around 23,053 as of Nov 2025.
+This reflects an increase of 1,462 people (6.8%) since the 2021 Census, which reported a population of 21,591 people.
+The change is inferred from AreaSearch's estimated resident population of 23,031 following examination of ABS's latest ERP data release in June 2024 and an additional 36 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,914 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Mascot has demonstrated resilient growth patterns with a compound annual growth rate of 6.0%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 76.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends projects an above median population growth of statistical areas across the nation, with the suburb expected to expand by 5,734 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, an above median population growth is projected for the Mascot (SA2), expected to increase by 5,734 persons to 2041, reflecting a total increase of 24.7% over the 17 years.

 Frequently Asked Questions - Population